hatayama/uMCP/Packages/src/README.md

 ```

 Please also refer to [Custom Command Samples](/Assets/Editor/CustomCommandSamples).

+## Automatic MCP Execution in Cursor
+By default, Cursor requires user permission when executing MCP.
+To disable this, go to Cursor Settings > Chat > MCP Tools Protection and turn it Off.
+Note that this cannot be controlled per MCP type or tool, so all MCPs will no longer require permission.
+This is a security tradeoff, so please configure it with that in mind.

 ## WSL2 Support for Using Claude Code on Windows
 Enable WSL2 mirror mode.
 Add the following to `C:/Users/[username]/.wslconfig`: